 Biometric patterns for unlocking a device primarily add convenience because they let you log in faster.
 While our biometric patterns are individual, this does not make them more secure than a password, if only because we always have them with us.

 People leave their fingerprints everywhere, all the time, every day.
 If a criminal made the effort to pick out a certain victim, it would be easy to steal a glass from a café to get a sample fingerprint.
 And security researchers have succeeded in tricking the recognition mechanisms of the devices in laboratory conditions using special photos or synthetic imitations of fingerprints.
 But such attempts at attacks are not suited to the bulk of devices currently in use.

-If you prefer to lock your smartphone with face recognition or your fingerprint, go ahead and do it.
-That is still more secure than no lock at all.
+To lock your smartphone with face recognition or your fingerprint is still more secure than no lock at all.
 However, biometrics is not more secure than a strong password.